rmusser01/Lair/README.md

 * Launches MongoDB daemon listener on 127d.0.0.1:11015
 * Launches Node.js web server on 127.0.0.1:11016 ; hosts  Lair application
 * Launches Node.js proxy, listening on 127.0.0.1:11013 ; Downgrades SSL connections to HTTP for communication between the server and application running on server

+At the end of the script, you'll be given the IP:PORT on which Lair is accessible.
+To start uploading information to the server, check the next section, [Drones](#drones).

+To stop Lair and the dependent services:

+        ./stop.sh

 -------------------------------------
 <a name="drones"></a>Drones